VVUx21/MAD/README.md

 # MakeADream

 This Travel Recommendation Site offers tailored travel suggestions using a custom ML model powered by Gemini.
-Built on Next.js and deployed via Vercel, the site is fast, user-friendly, and scalable.
+Built on Next.js and deployed via Vercel, the site is fast, user-friendly, and scalab.
 # Features
 Personalized Suggestions: Custom ML-driven travel recommendations.